Kilroot

 Practical Information

 Accessibility – The interior of Kilroot House is closed due to safety concerns, and the bawn walls are uneven.
 The graveyard path is relatively level, but visitors with limited mobility should be prepared for uneven ground.
-Nearby Helen’s Bay Beach (a short drive away) offers wheelchair‑friendly paths and facilities.
+Nearby Helen’s Bay Beach offers wheelchair-friendly paths and facilities.

 Getting There – Kilroot is served by regular bus routes from Carrickfergus and Belfast.
 The nearest railway station is Carrickfergus (approximately 2 km north).
-For drivers, the A2 provides direct links to Belfast (≈20 km) and the Causeway Coast.
+For drivers, the A2 provides direct links to Belfast (≈20 km) and the wider Antrim coast.

 Nearby Amenities – While Kilroot itself has limited food options, the adjacent town of Carrickfergus offers a range of cafés, pubs and restaurants, especially around the castle precinct.
-The nearby coastal village of Aghalee also provides a selection of eateries and a small harbour that is popular with anglers.
+The nearby settlement of Aghalee also provides a selection of eateries and is known for its historic canal heritage.

 Seasonal Considerations – The coastal walks are most pleasant from May to September, when the Lough’s waters are calmer and the surrounding fields are in full bloom.
 Historical sites can be visited year-round, though daylight hours are shorter in winter.